JudgeResearchEcosystem/execution_details/example_json_and_exec_details.md

             }
 ```

-## Explaining Non-Obvious Points Aspects of the Above
+## Explaining Non-Obvious Aspects of the Above

 Hopefully the notes above explain most fields, but some additional points should be made: